-• Dance parties or other events with a set capacity beyond available seating.
+• Dance parties or other events with a set capacity beyond 120 (pending Public Health clarification)

 The OH&S committee will determine if an Adjunct Safety Plan is required for each application.

 7. If a significant safety event occurs during the academic year, how does this Adjunct Plan support a contingency plan to continue University operations?